5G on Rogers FAQs

 5G access requires a 5G-enabled device in an area where there is 5G coverage.
 See the current 5G coverage map.

-5G access is an option with Rogers Vendor of Record plans at no extra charge, users are automatically on the Unlimited data option ($49.75) without the option of the lower data tier.
+5G access is an option with Rogers Vendor of Record plans at no extra charge.

 Yes, but we suggest you check with your device manufacturer to make sure your device is certified for use on the Rogers network.
 Handsets purchased after December 2017 should be automatically unlocked due to CRTC ruling but we recommend checking the device is unlocked first.